 RELATED ARTICLE: 3 Reasons Why You've Hit A Weight Loss Plateau

 Nobody ever went for a walk, did a workout, or played with their kids and said afterward, “Man I feel terrible!”.
 The body benefits from movement, and if you don’t move, your body is going to be sad and it’s going to show.
 So easy fix?
 MOVE!
 You don’t need some elaborate plan, a new gym membership, and 6 pairs of expensive leggings.
 You don’t need six-pack abs to be able to lift a bunch of weight.
 You just need to get your heart rate up, break a sweat, laugh a little and move around.
 Aim for 30 minutes of increased heart rate and sweating movement, 2-3x a week, and make it a priority.

 RELATED ARTICLE: 5 Reasons Why You Can't Lose Weight

 Give Up Dieting For Good

-Instead of following some restrictive eating pattern, take a look at the food you eat on a daily basis.
+Instead of following some restrictive eating patterns, take a look at the food you eat on a daily basis.
 How can you make a better decision?
 If you eat bagels, instead of eating a plain bagel, change it out for a whole wheat bagel.
 If you drink soda, swap it for a diet soda or carbonated water.
-If you buy lunch everyday, why not prep a simple meal and bring it to work everyday?
+If you buy lunch every day, why not prep a simple meal and bring it to work every day?
 If you don’t eat vegetables, why not make a fruit and veggie smoothie for breakfast instead of a cinnamon roll from the local bakery?